DIYbiosphere/sphere/docs/help/ELI5-guide.md

 ---
 layout: docs
 permalink: /help/eli5-guide/
-title: Explain Like I'm 5 Guide
+title: Explain Like I'm 5 (ELI5) Guide
 ---

-# Explain Like I'm 5 (ELI5) Guide
 This is a super simple/101/beginner/crash course/for dummies guide to help out the utterly confused.

 GitHub is a web service that host your project folder (or repository), just like Dropbox, it's in their cloud/server